🏗️Walls

 Post the AP 3 to 5 meters away from the wall that you want to measure.
 Signal strength tends to drop off quickly within the first two meters, making it more difficult to get accurate measurements.

-Use a device that can measure RSSI, such as a Wi-Fi scanner (Wi-Fi Explorer Pro, MetaGeek inSSIDer), real-time packet analysis tool (MetaGeek Tonic), or handheld Wi-Fi measurement device (NetAlly AirCheck G2 or G3), or our very own Hamina Onsite + Oscium Nomad.
+Use a device that can measure RSSI, such as a Wi-Fi scanner (Wi-Fi Explorer Pro, MetaGeek inSSIDer), real-time packet analysis tool (MetaGeek App), or handheld Wi-Fi measurement device (Fluke AirCheck G1, or NetAlly AirCheck G2/G3), or our very own Hamina Onsite + Oscium Nomad.
 Take a signal strength measurement on the close side of the wall.
 Note the signal strength.

 Take a signal strength measurement on the far side of the wall, and make note of it.